 We expect students attending the Centres to make the best of the opportunities offered and to be respectful and polite to all other users of the Centre.
 An induction pack which includes a Home-Centre Agreement and emergency contact form will need to be completed.

 Getting back to school (Reintegration)

-The main focus of Tuition is to work with students, families and other professionals to overcome barriers and prepare them for a return to mainstream provision.
+The focus of Tuition is to overcome barriers and prepare the student for a return to mainstream provision.